 Help to Buy Equity Loan Scotland

-Help to Buy Scotland is an Equity Loan scheme, similar to the one that runs in England, and is available for new homes provided by approved suppliers.
-The maximum value of the equity loan is however limited to 15% of the property purchase price and therefore your deposit and mortgage will make up the remaining 85%.
-The maximum property value that can be purchased was reduced in March 2017 to £200,000.
+Help to Buy Scotland was an Equity Loan scheme, similar to the one that runs in England, and was available for new homes provided by approved suppliers.
+The maximum value of the equity loan was however limited to 15% of the property purchase price and therefore your deposit and mortgage made up the remaining 85%.
+The maximum property value that could be purchased was reduced in March 2017 to £200,000.

 If you take an equity loan of 15%, when you sell your home you will need to repay the Scottish Government 15% of the sale price, regardless of whether this is more or less than you paid for the property.

 The staircase purchasing of additional shares is called “tranching up” and you can buy a minimum of 5% shares of the market each year.
 Unlike the English scheme, there is no ongoing interest payment after 5 years.

 Key information regarding the Scottish scheme:

 - Available in Scotland for affiliated new builds up to the purchase price of £200,000.

 - Available to both first-time buyers and existing homeowners.

 - Buyers need a minimum deposit of around 5%.

 - You must occupy the property and it must be your only property.